Introduction to Infused Water

 Want to get that fresh, green, and refreshing drink that will surely uplift your mood, not to mention the added health benefits?
 Then, surely, Basil Water will give you all in every sip.

-You can turn your plain water by infusing basil herbs for a little favor.
+You can turn your plain water by infusing basil herbs for a bit of flavor.
 Basil water contains vitamins A, K, iron, manganese, calcium, and essential oils.

 It is also rich in antioxidants that fight free radicals and prevent bodily harm in many ways.